DimensionLab/frontend-take-home-challenge/README.md

 You will have 2 days to complete the assignment.
 Once you have completed your solution, please reply with a link to a github repository and instructions on how to install / run the application.

 The goal of this challenge is to build out an interactive flowchart-based UI for manipulating 3D objects.
-Inspiration can be something like this (**you'll be using React Flow, a library in which this was made**):
+Inspiration can be taken from this (**you'll be using React Flow, a library with which this was made**):

 ![React Flow inspiration](src/reactflow-banner.gif?raw=true "React Flow inspiration")